 Last updated: June 23, 2017 — From close neighbors in Latin America to European allies in the fight against the Islamic State, Donald Trump has international entanglements like no previous commander in chief.
 Each of the president-elect’s business endeavors, critics say, offers an opportunity for foreign leaders and other actors to unduly influence U.S. policy through emoluments — or potentially, even extortion.

-Keeping track of Trump’s national-security conflicts-of-interest will be no simple matter.
+Keeping track of Trump’s national-security conflicts of interest will be no simple matter.
 Though some potentially profit-inflected decisions have already attracted critical scrutiny, others have surfaced only in the international press, and still others may remain hidden by the Trump Organization’s opaque operating style.
-In May, lawyers for the global conglomerate declared that it would be “impractical” to follow through on Trump’s promise to track and donate to the U.S. Treasury the portion of its revenue that comes from foreign governments.
+Other potential conflicts have emerged from the circle of advisors and extended family orbiting the White House, including Trump’s eldest son, his daughter, and his son-in-law Jared Kushner.

 What follows is as complete an accounting of Trump’s overseas financial interests as could be gleaned from open-source reporting, including the financial disclosure form he filed in June 2017 and the one he filed as a presidential candidate in May 2016 and as president in June 2017.
-Released by the Office of Government Ethics and Federal Election Commission, the form is light on details but provides broad estimates of Trump’s assets, income, and debt for the year ending May 2017, and the year before.
+Released by the Office of Government Ethics and Federal Election Commission, these forms are light on details but provide broad estimates of Trump’s assets, income, and debt for the year ending May 2017, and the year before.
 Trump filed his 2018 disclosure on May 15; it could take several weeks for details to be made public.

 We will update this article as information comes to light about Trump’s interests, including projects that are being cancelled or moving ahead.